VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 ```

 :::tip
-If you already have a `Dockerfile` you can rename it and specify to _Clever Cloud_ that the docker file to run is not `Dockerfile` using
+If you already have a `Dockerfile` you can rename it and specify to _Clever Cloud_ that the docker file to run is not `Dockerfile`:

 ```bash
 clever env set CC_DOCKERFILE <the  name of your file>